malabya/google_analytics_counter/README.md

 13. Copy your client ID client secret, and Authorized redirect URIs from Google and add them to analytics authentication form in the module.
      (/admin/config/system/google-analytics-counter/authentication).

+### Add the custom field to a content type

+1. After installing version 8.x-3.0-alpha4 or above, go to

 ### Project Status